Have you ever found yourself running late to yet another appointment when you were certain you had 10 minutes to spare?

 Because executive dysfunction is a set of symptoms and not a diagnosis, you may want to get an official diagnosis of some sort from a healthcare professional who can determine the underlying cause of your executive dysfunction.

-If you think you have ADHD and haven’t yet been diagnosed, a medical provider can evaluate you for ADHD by performing diagnostic testing.
-They’ll mostly look for criteria that involve inattention or hyperactivity.
+If you think you have ADHD and haven’t been diagnosed, a medical provider can evaluate you for ADHD by performing diagnostic testing.
+They’ll mostly look for criteria involving inattention and hyperactivity.10

-For people with ADHD, medications and/or therapy can be incredibly helpful for managing executive dysfunction.
-Additionally, ADHD resources like Inflow can also help you find what works best for you when it comes to the executive dysfunctions you experience.
+For people with ADHD, medications and therapy can help manage executive dysfunction.
+Additionally, ADHD resources like Inflow can help you find what works best for your unique circumstances.

 Always have a back-up plan

-There’s an endless amount of tricks you can implement into your life to help fight against executive dysfunction.
-Knowledge is power— so arm yourself, and maybe next time you’ll find yourself five whole minutes early to an appointment.
+Knowledge is power—so arm yourself.
+Maybe next time you’ll find yourself five whole minutes early to an appointment.